Sure Dividend

 Source: Investor Presentation

 One of the company’s most important growth catalysts is acquisitions.
 In late 2021, Ecolab acquired Purolite for $3.7 billion in cash.
-Purolite sells high-end ion exchange resins for the separation of solutions in over 30 countries.
+Purolite sells high-end ion-exchange resins for solution separation in over 30 countries.
 It generates annual sales of approximately $400 million.

 Ecolab has proven successful at integrating other acquisitions, so we remain positive about the company’s ability to do so in the future.
 Acquisitions such as these and organic investment have fueled steady earnings growth for decades.